Denny-Lin/DDK_variables_in_Makefile/README.md

 # DDK_variables_in_Makefile-
-To introduce variables in Makefile
+To introduce variables in Makefile.